captn3m0/captn3m0.github.com/projects/index.md

 ## Projects by Date

+All the projects below are under a FOSS license (mostly MIT).

+[epub-metadata-generator][emg]
+: **Feb 2020** Generates a metadata.xml file for an EPUB from various online sources, can be used with pandoc.

+[pincode-validator][pincode]
+: **Feb 2020** A regex based validator for Postal Index Numbers in India.
+Packages available for JS/PHP.

 [url-to-epub][url-to-epub]
 : **Jan 2020** A simple zero-config script that generates a standards-compliant EPUB from a webpage.
 Zero config.
 Requires pandoc